 An aerial view of the 'road to nowhere' just outside Carlow Town (CREDIT: Carlow Weather)

-Cllr John Cassin has asked the Council again about a loan taken out to pay a High Court settlement to Nessleside Builders over the case the company took against the local authority over the construction of the Eastern Relief Road.
+The Freedom of Information request sought details on the amount of interest paid by Carlow County Council between 2007 and to date in 2018 on a loan taken out to pay a High Court settlement to Nessleside Builders over the case the company took against the Council over the construction of the Eastern Relief Road.

-He added that a loan of €8m taken out in connection with the road controversy had been "redeemed" a number of years ago.
+Councillors were told that the loan would cripple the Council for 20 years but it was confirmed recently that the loan of €8m taken out in connection with the road controversy had been "redeemed" a number of years ago.

 Subscribe or register today to discover more from DonegalLive.ie